HBLiB/H-Tor/README.md

 - Docker custom Network
 - KVM ( recommended )

 The problem with running a ToR VM or tor browser is that there is a risk the OS will make direct connections and expose your real IP.
-You cannot remove the default route because the ToR service relays on this.
+You cannot remove the default route because the ToR service relies on this.
 Firewalling will be nearly impossible or a hell of a task.

 This project is to make sure everything you do in a OS(VM) is isolated from the network and public connection you are on.